 “Sugars that are either added during the processing of foods, or are packaged as such, and include sugars, syrups, naturally occurring sugars that are isolated from a whole food and concentrated so that sugar is the primary component (e.g., fruit juice concentrates), and other calorie sweeteners.”

 As added sugars are generally something that should be consumed in moderation, highlighting them on nutrition labels may motivate food manufacturers to reconsider the contents of existing products.
 The FDA estimates that approximately 110,000 grocery store items significantly contribute to added sugars in the diet, and that 5-6 percent of those would be voluntarily reformulated if the change occurred.

 On the label, “Added Sugars” would be located beneath “Sugar” as an indented subcategory.
 Expressed to the nearest gram, customers would be allowed an accurate estimate of their intake.
-Added Sugar amounts less than 0.5 gram per serving, however, could still be expressed as zero.
+Added Sugar amounts less than 0.5 gram per serving, however, it could still be expressed as zero.
 Manufacturers would be expected to keep records to verify the declared amount of added sugars on the label.